HERA-Team/hera_mc/INSTALL.md

 If desired, populate the configuration management tables by running the `cm_init.py` script.

-If there is already an instance of the postgres server running, you may need to kill it:  `sudo pkill -u postgres`
+If there is already an instance of the postgres server running, you may need to kill it:  `sudo pkill -u postgres`.
+This reset is often needed after a computer restart.
+If you can't access the database and it was working, try this then restart the server with the PostgreSQL app.

 ### Installing on Mac OS X with homebrew (not particularly recommended)

-Based on our experience getting Dave up and running.
+Based on our experience getting Dave up and running (in the early days...)

 ```
 $ brew tap homebrew/services